nptran/angular-quick-start/README.md

 # web-quick-start
-Sample websites using Angular and Spring Boot.
+Simple websites using Angular and Spring Boot.